kevin-orr/Groovy/Java.8.streams.DZone.article/README.md

 System.out.println("Winners of Tours Less than 3500km - " + winnersOfToursLessThan3500km);

 ```
-Here's my attempt at using Groovy:
+and here's an attempt at using Groovy to achieve the same result:
 ```java
 // Filter and Map -
 def winnersOfToursLessThan3500km = tdfWinners